ShredCode/YOURLS-filter-code/README.md

 YOURLS-filter-code
 ==================

-Yourls plugin to allow you to select 300 Status Code to return per keyword
+Yourls plugin to allow you to select 3XX Status Code to return per keyword.

 Plugin tested for YOURLS 1.7